How does a savings account work?

 If you’re looking to open a savings account, here’s a quick checklist of things to consider:

-• NAB Reward Saver: This account is suitable for anyone looking to grow their savings faster.
-Earn a bonus interest rate when you make regular deposits and no withdrawals.
+NAB Reward Saver: This account is suitable for anyone looking to grow their savings.
+By making monthly deposits and no withdrawals, you’ll earn bonus interest on the balance of the account.

 Learn more about opening a bank account online.
 If you’re ready, get started by exploring our savings accounts.